cpputest/cpputest.github.io/index.markdown

 The download link for github is at the top of this page.
 You can either get the latest code or a specific release.

-You can find all the downloads [at the download page](https://github.com/cpputest/cpputest/downloads)

 Alternatively, you can clone the github repository, read-only:

 {% highlight bash %}